 - One-on-one meetings and in-field consultation with staff

-The Training Coordinator provides access to resources, such as where to purchase seeds, tools, and other supplies and where to sell your produce.
+The Training Manager provides access to resources, such as where to purchase seeds, tools, and other supplies and where to sell your produce.
 She will assist you in practices such as how to make business goals and how to keep farm records.
 She will also schedule regular visits to your field to answer your questions, provide helpful information and make sure you are on track with your goals.